 The Capital One Quicksilver Cash Rewards Credit Card is an anomaly.
 Most cash back credit cards don’t have an annual fee but still charge a foreign transaction fee.
 The Quicksilver is fee-free.

 You earn an unlimited 1.5% back on all domestic and foreign purchases.
+However, earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
 Plus, you can redeem your rewards in any amount for cash back.
 It’s an easy card to have in your wallet.

 New cardholders can earn a one-time $200 cash bonus after spending $500 on purchases in the first 3 months from account opening.